waltsims/TUM_Thesis_Template_CSE/README.md

 Your compiled document will be found in the base project directory under main.pdf.

+## Compatibility with other TeX systems
+Currently, this template compiles successfully with:

+- LaTeX (pdflatex)
+- XeLaTeX
+- LuaLaTeX

+In case you want to mix more than one languages (e.g. english and german), using XeLaTeX (instead of LaTeX + Babel) is highly recommended.

 ## Getting Started with LaTeX
 A great resource for learning LaTeX can be found